Facebook Pixel Rural Health Scholars Program (RHS) | Western Kentucky University

 Students are required to attend all days.
 Exceptions are made on a case-by-case basis.

-Students are paid $1,500 to help off-set living expenses during the month.
+Students received a $1,500 stipend to help off-set living expenses during the month.

 You can work as long as your total hours between the two programs don't exceed 40 hrs/week and your other job is not during RHS program hours.